aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-powerpoint/_index.md

 otherformats: PPSX PPSM POTM ODP PPT POT PPTM PPTX PPS POTX
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to POWERPOINT or Online App" h2="Export TXT to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}
+{{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to PowerPoint or Online App" h2="Export TXT to PowerPoint within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Aspose.Total for C++ is a comprehensive suite of powerful file automation APIs that enables developers to automate the conversion of TXT files to POWERPOINT presentations.
+Aspose.Total for C++ is a comprehensive suite of powerful file automation APIs that enables developers to automate the conversion of TXT files to PowerPoint presentations.
 The process involves two of the APIs included in the suite, Aspose.Words for C++ and Aspose.Slides for C++.

 Aspose.Words for C++ is a powerful document manipulation API that allows developers to load TXT files and convert them to HTML.
 This HTML can then be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++, to create a new presentation.
-Once the presentation is created, it can be saved as a POWERPOINT file.
+Once the presentation is created, it can be saved as a PowerPoint file.

 The suite also includes APIs for other file formats such as PDF, Excel, and Outlook.
 It also includes APIs for manipulating images, barcodes, and email.
 All of these APIs are designed to be easy to use and integrate into existing applications.

-Aspose.Total for C++ is a great choice for developers who need to automate the conversion of TXT files to POWERPOINT presentations.
+Aspose.Total for C++ is a great choice for developers who need to automate the conversion of TXT files to PowerPoint presentations.
 It is a comprehensive suite of powerful file automation APIs that makes it easy to integrate into existing applications.
-With its easy to use APIs, developers can quickly and easily convert TXT files to POWERPOINT presentations.
+With its easy to use APIs, developers can quickly and easily convert TXT files to PowerPoint presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="TXT to POWERPOINT Conversion on C++" %}}
+{{% blocks/products/pf/agp/feature-section-col title="TXT to PowerPoint Conversion on C++" %}}
 1. Open TXT file using [Document](https://reference.aspose.com/words/cpp/class/aspose.words.document) class reference
 2. Convert TXT to HTML by using [Save](https://reference.aspose.com/words/cpp/class/aspose.words.document#save_stdbasicostream_saveoptions) member function
 3. Initialize a new [Presentation](https://reference.aspose.com/slides/cpp/class/aspose.slides.presentation) object